Early Years & Montessori

 While studying, I gained an interest in transitions.
-I implemented home-visits prior to a child starting in my setting.
-I arranged an hour-long home-visit with each child and their family.
-This helped me to build a respectful and reciprocal relationship with child and family, which eased the settling in process.
+I implemented home visits prior to a child starting in my setting.
+I arranged an hour-long home visit with each child and their family.
+This helped me to build a respectful and reciprocal relationship with the child and family, which eased the settling-in process.

 I was invited to travel to Sweden to talk about transitions with Early Childhood Ireland in March 2020, but due to COVID-19, it was cancelled.
 I have spent a summer in Spain teaching children aged 4-15 years old, and I travelled to Pune in India with Portobello Institute to volunteer in a number of orphanages and outreach community centres.

 Working as an early years practitioner has allowed me to link theory to practice when giving a lecture.
 This has been very beneficial to students as they can relate and begin to see how their learning can be linked to their own settings too.
 As I completed my own studies through blended learning, I can understand how students feel trying to balance, work, home and study life.

 My main goal when delivering a lecture is to share my passion and knowledge of early years with students so they can mirror this and gain a willingness to learn and understand the course modules.